Online Premium Filing with My PAA FAQs

 - If you have at least one plan in your account, you can upload one or more filings for that plan or any plan (even for plans not reflected in your account).
 Your Home Page also reflects summary information about any files that you uploaded and shows links to the uploaded filing receipts.

-- All filing team members can access the filing receipts for filings submitted that were created via the My PAA screens or imported into the My PAA screens.
+- In the Premium Filings section, all e-filing team members can also access the filing receipts for filings submitted that were created via the My PAA screens or imported into the My PAA screens.

-- The plan's account history is available online if the person has the permission to view the plan's account history.
+- The plan's account history is available online if the person has the "permission" to view the plan's account history (which is set by the Filing Coordinator).

-- If you are "holding" the filing, the in-process filing will appear in the Inbox section on the Home Page and also in the Premium Filings In Process Online Section on the Plan Page.
-In addition, the Filing Status section of the Filing Manager Page will say "You are holding this filing".
+- An in-process filing will show in the In-Process Filings section on your Home Page and also in the Premium Filings Section on the Plan Page.
+In addition, the In-Process Filings section on your Home Page and the Filing Status section on the Filing Manager Page will show who is holding the filing.

 - File and Pay Timely and Properly: A filing includes both the submission of required data and the payment of any required premium and must be made by the due date.
 To help ensure the correct posting of the payment: